 - WePay (S09): Participated in their bug bounty program on Hackerone.

 - Hipmunk(S10): Just realized, I was discussing stuff with Steve Huffman 🙂

 - DR Chrono(W11): Worked with CEO directly and got handsomely rewarded for my work.

 - Easel.io(S12): Acquired by Github, reported multiple issues.
 Special Thanks page on Github.

 - Coinbase(S12): Through public bug bounty on Hackerone.

 - Algolia(W14): still have lots of Algolia stickers 🙂

 - Hacker News: Yup, Y Combinator itself.
 You can find me on their thanks page.

 Look like that’s it for now.

-so 25, not bad !
-BTW I am no ninja hacker, most of the stuff are same task just other website.
-I have been a jerk professionally (in responding mails), sometime I didn’t knew the tech celebrity I’m talking with, for e.g Steve Huffman, IIya sukar.
+so 25, not bad!
+BTW I am no ninja hacker, most of the stuff are the same task just another website.
+I have been a jerk professionally (in responding emails), sometimes I didn’t know the tech celebrity I’m talking with, for e.g Steve Huffman, IIya sukar.